GEMINI-Breeding/GEMINI-Breeding.github.io/docs/1. App/3- Drone.md

 ![Sample Msgs](_attachments/file-upload/sample_msgs_synced.png)

+You can also upload drone logs into this datatype.
+You can check the *Drone Operation Manual* section for more information.

 ### Data Fields

 **Year**: This is the year `YYYY` the data was collected.
 It is a required field.
 For example, `2022` is a valid year.